-9. After the fin assembly is completely dry, run a small bead of glue along both sides of each fin-body tube joint.
-Using your index finger, smooth the glue into fillets.
+12. After the fin assembly is completely dry, run a small bead of glue along both sides of each fin-body tube joint.
+Using your forefinger, smooth the glue into fillets.

-10. Glue the launch lug along the side of the body tube, centered between two of the fins and about 1" from the bottom of the body tube.
+13. Glue the launch lug onto the body, centered between two fins and about 1" from the bottom.
+Stand the assembly vertically again and wait for the fin fillets to completely dry.
+Watch for runs in the glue and wipe any before they run down the tube.